 Again, we cannot avoid that one possible explanation is that already Christians were reporting that the founder of the movement, Christ, had said something which triggered this debate.

 Words such as “Pray that these things will not happen in winter” (Mark 13:18) tell us precisely that they had not yet happened.
 People after 70AD knew if it happened in winter or not.
-Actually it happened in August 70AD (and the siege had begun at Passover earlier in the year), yet here is Jesus encouraging prayer that it will not be in winter, a warning not needed after 70AD.
+Actually it happened in August 70AD (and the siege had begun at Passover earlier that year - something redolent with meaning that really would have been worth a mention, if Mark had written this after 70AD), yet here is Jesus encouraging prayer that it will not be in winter, a warning not needed after 70AD.

 There is no reason why after 70AD, someone would be playing a guessing game with the time of year.
 Mark’s Gospel therefore was written before 70AD.
 Therefore, it is clear that Mark's gospel contains a forecast made before 70AD about the temple's destruction.